List of Most Frequently Asked .Net Interview Questions And Answers to Help You Prepare For The Upcoming Interview:

 Whereas Localization means changing the already globalized app to cater to a specific culture or language Microsoft.Extensions.Localization is used for localizing the app content.
 Some of the other keywords that are used for Localization are IHtmlLocalizer, IStringLocalizer, IViewLocalizer and so on

 Q #21) What is a Garbage Collector?

-Ans: Garbage collection is a feature of .Net to free the unused code objects in the memory.
+Answer: Garbage collection is a .Net feature to free the unused code objects in the memory.

 The memory heap is divided into three generations.
 Generation 0, Generation 1 and Generation 2.

 - Generation 0 – This is used to store short-lived objects.
 Garbage Collection happens frequently in this Generation.

 - Generation 1 – This is for medium-lived objects.
 Usually, the objects that get moved from generation 0 are stored in this.